edgecliff318/courtscraper/README.md

 # README #

-Add coverage here

 Version : 0.0.2

 # **Overview**

-Humanitics AI dashboard provides a user friendly interface for **Retail Monitoring**.
+Fubloo App provides a user friendly interface for **Leads Monitoring**.
 From construction to results display, everything can be handled from the dashboard.

 The dashboard was developed using **python 3.8.8**.